 Most of the laws relevant to domestic violence and sexual assault are based on state law.

 Information about civil protection orders and moving in and out of state with a protection order.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent's consent.

-General information about divorce with links to D.C.-specific divorce sites.
+General information about divorce with links to Washington, D.C.-specific divorce sites.